huiyuxie/huiyuxie.github.io/index.md

   <div class="container">
     <img class="left" src="/assets/slides.png" width="300" height="200">
     <p>
-    Today Huiyu gave a presentation for the whole Trixi developer group.
-Here are the complete presentation <a href="/assets/gsoc23.pdf">slides</a> for further details.
-Thanks to our developer, Huiyu, for the excellent presentation!
+    Today, Huiyu delivered a presentation to the entire Trixi developer group, covering key topics from the GSoC 2023 project review, including remaining precision issues and future optimization plans.
+The presentation highlighted essential concepts such as GPU memory layout, control flow divergence, and memory coalescing, along with the significance of the tiling algorithm and parallel sparse matrix computation in optimizing our project.
+Going forward, she will continue to enhance the project's GPU performance.
     </p>
     <div style="clear: both"></div>
   </div>
 </div>
 ~~~

-### Recent Presentation Wrap-up
-*Dec 20, 2023*

-The presentation covered topics about the GSoC 2023 project review, remaining precision issues, and future optimization plans.
-Some essential concepts about GPU memory layout, control flow divergence, and memory coalescing were also mentioned.
-The tiling algorithm and parallel sparse matrix computation are key components of optimization for our project.
-In the future, we will continue to optimize the project and improve the GPU performance of the project.

 ## Post-GSoC23